Cathy's Gluten Free

 • Melt the chocolate over very low heat until it's almost melted, stirring occasionally.
 Remove it from the heat and stir it until it's completely smooth.

-• Whisk together the flours, baking powder, baking soda, salt, and psyllium husk together in a medium mixing bowl.
+• Whisk together the flours, baking powder, baking soda, salt, and xanthan gum together in a medium mixing bowl.

-• With a mixer, beat the butter in a large mixing bowl until it's smooth and creamy.
+• With an electric mixer, beat the softened butter in a large mixing bowl until it's smooth and creamy.
 Gradually add the sugar and continue beating until it's light and fluffy.
 One at a time, beat in the egg yolks, vanilla, and melted chocolate, scraping down the sides as necessary.
-Add the flour mixture in three parts, alternately with the milk in two parts, and stir just until smooth.
+Add the flour mixture in three parts, alternately with the water in two parts, and stir just until smooth.

-• With clean beater in a clean bowl, beat the egg whites until soft peaks form when you lift out the beaters.
+• With a clean beater in a clean bowl, beat the egg whites until soft peaks form when you lift out the beaters.
 Gently but thoroughly, fold them into the batter.
-Spread out the batter into prepared pans.
+Spread out the batter into prepared pans. *See note below.

-• Bake in preheated oven for about 20 to 25 minutes or until internal temperature reaches 200°F (93°C).
-Set on a wire rack to cool for 10 minutes before removing from pan
+• Bake in a preheated oven for about 20 minutes for small cupcakes, 20 to 25 minutes for a layer cake, and up to 35 minutes for a sheet cake.
+The internal temperature needs to reach 200°F (93°C) when tested with an instant-read thermometer.
+Set on a wire rack to cool for 10 minutes before removing from the pan.

 Frosting